Claudius' expulsion of Jews from Rome: Suetonius

 A brief statement in Divus Claudius 25 mentions agitations by the "Jews" which led Claudius (Roman Emperor from AD 41 to 54) to expel them from Rome:

 The expulsion event Suetonius refers to is necessarily later than AD 41, and earlier than AD 54.
-The expulsion is mentioned in the last quarter of a list of Claudius's actions during his reign.
+The expulsion is mentioned in the last quarter of a list of Claudius' actions during his reign.
 However, precisely dating the expulsion from Suetonius provides some challenges because Suetonius writes in a topical rather than chronological fashion, necessitating the use of other texts to pinpoint the time.
 The dating of the "edict of Claudius" for the expulsion of Jews relies on three separate texts beyond Suetonius' own reference, which in chronological order are: the reference to the trial of Apostle Paul by Gallio in the Acts of the Apostles (18:2), Cassius Dio's reference in History 60.6.6-7, and Paulus Orosius's fifth century mention in History 7.6.15-16 of a non-extant Josephus reference.
 Most scholars agree that the expulsion of Jews mentioned in the Book of Acts is consistent with this report by Suetonius.
 Donna Hurley notes that Acts provides a date of 49, but adds that neither Tacitus nor Dio "reports an expulsion in 49 or 50 as would be expected if there had been a large exodus of the Jewish community", concluding that '"all" is probably a hyperbole.'

 The passage may suggest that in the mid-first century the Romans still viewed Christianity as a Jewish sect.
 Historians debate whether or not the Roman government distinguished between Christians and Jews prior to Nerva's modification of the Fiscus Judaicus in AD 96.
 From then on, practising Jews paid the tax, Christians did not.